harsh-seth/Course-Management-System/README.md

 # Course-Management-System
 A system for educational institutes to facilitate course registration.
 Developed in Node.JS with a Pug view engine, it has access for faculties and students.
 It also has a dedicated nogui API interface.
-It implments a pseudo - sessions system which helps keep track of users and serves as authentication
+It implements a pseudo - sessions system which helps keep track of users and serves as authentication

 ## Installation
 Clone the repository onto your local machine, navigate into the folder with the project files and run the ``` npm install ``` command.
 It should fetch the ```express```, ```pug``` and ```joi``` packages and install them locally.
 Your copy of the project should be good to go.
 Simply run ```node server.js``` to start an instance of the project.